 Liverpool FC signed Sturridge in a £12m deal from Chelsea in January 2013.
 The striker scored 21 goals in 29 games in his first full season at Anfield.

 Daniel made his England debut under Fabio Capello against Sweden in November 2011.
-He has netted eight goals in 29 appearances for the national team.
+Sturridge signed for Turkish side Trabzonspor in August 2019.

 • Date of birth: 1 September 1989

 • Place of birth: Birmingham, England

 • Weight: 76kg / 168 lbs

 Sturridge spent time at Aston Villa and Coventry City as a youth player before the centre-forward moved to Manchester City.

 He enjoyed success at the Citizens at underage level as Sturridge fired Manchester City to Nike Cup glory before the Eastlands outfit lost 3-2 to Liverpool FC in the FA Youth Cup final in 2006.

 Sturridge signed his first professional contract when he turned 17 in 2006.

 The striker started to train with the Manchester City first-team at the start of the 2006-07 season.